The Macartney embassy to China 1793-94

 On 14th September the embassy was formally to greet the Emperor in his tent.
 They started preparing at 4am and then walked three miles in the dark and then waited three hours for an audience.
 Other ambassadors were also greeted at the same time.

 What Macartney went down on one knee and bow in time with others performing the full kowtow.
 From a distance it must have looked similar.
 The refusal to kowtow did not come as a surprise to the Emperor who had been informed in advance and had instructed Qiao and Wang to demonstrate to the British how to perform the kowtow.
 This difficulty confirmed the barbarian status of the British - refusing to show due respect was an affront that did not go unpunished.
 A Chinese explanation was that Macartney did not intend to kowtow but when he saw the magnificence of the Emperor he involuntarily fell to the floor.
-The fact of the refusal is most clearly demonstrated by the change of the Emperor’s attitude - it quickly changed to one of anger and wanting the embassy gone as soon as possible with the minimum of expenditure.
-Macarntey records in his journal that it was like ‘King Solomon ➚ in all his glory’ but this was a backhanded compliment as he was referring to a puppet show he played with as a boy - it was all very grand but also ludicrous.
+The truth about the refusal is most clearly demonstrated by the change of the Emperor’s attitude - it quickly changed to one of anger and wanting the embassy gone as soon as possible with the minimum of expenditure.
+Macartney recorded in his journal that the meeting was like ‘King Solomon ➚ in all his glory’ but this was a backhanded compliment as he was referring to a puppet show he played with as a boy - it was all very grand but also ludicrous.

 But why did the British not obey the command to kowtow?
 The well known adage ‘When in Rome do as the Romans do’ should surely apply.
 If a foreign dignitary refuses to bow to the Queen or kiss the hand of the Pope this is still taken as an affront, surely a visitor should obey local customs out of politeness?